 Another relevant factor for this approach is the speed of grip and release.
-During developing we focused on the coupling speed since during the approach phase the drone had to fly over an object placed on the ground and lift it up.
-From the preliminary tests performed, we observed two side effects of flying close to the ground: 1) the displacement of the object and 2) the instability of the drone.
-Both issues can be ascribed to rotors’ downwash [5], which is the air flow generated by the propulsion system.
-In the first case, the object to be grabbed moved when the drone flew a few centimeters above it, so it was necessary to climb up and repeat the grabbing procedure again.
-This repositioning, in view of the challenge, implies an increase in the time required to complete the task.
-Furthermore, the instability caused by the turbulence of the propulsion system causes difficulty with the last maneuvers necessary for the proper positioning of the object.
-The use of an electromagnet would have introduced a further delay due to need of maintaining the position during activation near the ferrous surface.
-Driven by the need to reduce such operating times, the choice of using permanent magnets, that are constantly “active”, allowed us to reduce this additional latency as well.
-During the release phase this problem did not arise, and it was possible to drop the object even at a short distance from the ground.
+During the development of the drone, there was a focus on the coupling speed because, during the approach phase, the drone had to fly over an object placed on the ground and lift it up.
+During the preliminary tests, two issues were observed when flying close to the ground: 1) the displacement of the object and 2) the instability of the drone.
+Both issues were ascribed to the rotors’ downwash [5], which is the air flow generated by the propulsion system.
+In the first case, the object to be grabbed moved when the drone flew a few centimetres above it, so it was necessary for the drone to ascend and repeat the grabbing procedure.
+This repositioning, in view of the challenge, increased the time required to complete the task.
+Furthermore, the instability caused by the turbulence of the propulsion system interfered with the final manoeuvres needed for the proper positioning of the object.
+The use of an electromagnet would have introduced a further delay due to the need to maintain the position of the object near the ferrous surface during activation.
+Driven by the need to reduce operating times, the choice of using permanent magnets, which are constantly ‘active’, also allowed for a reduction in this additional latency.
+During the release phase, this problem did not arise, and it was possible to drop the object even at a short distance from the ground.

 Table 1.
 Overview of the properties of the magnets used.